Slevinski/slevinski.github.io/series/foundations/entries/the-shape-of-writing/essay.md

 The clearest way to see this is to ask how writing uses space.

+This essay uses a working model: point, line, and plane.
+These are not sealed boxes.
+They are a way to notice which spatial organization is doing the main work in a particular kind of writing.

 Three broad patterns matter:

 - **point**: structure is concentrated into a bounded written unit